Back to Posts List

 • 504 Gateway Timeout: This error occurs when the server acts as a gateway and does not receive a timely response.

-These errors can be frustrating for both website owners and visitors, as it can often be unclear what is causing the error.
+These errors can be frustrating for website owners and visitors, as it can often be unclear what is causing the error.
 However, some steps can be taken to mitigate server errors.

 • Leverage a content delivery network (CDN) to distribute content across multiple servers.